 Tchaikovsky – Symphony No. 5

-The VSO thanks the Vermont Arts Council for their support of this concert.
+The VSO thanks the Vermont Arts Council and VELCO (Vermont Electric Power Company) for their generous support of this concert.

 For accessibility information at this venue, please contact Grace Spain at 802-864-5741 or at firstname.lastname@example.org.